 Nebraska-Minimum Age for Alcohol Servers and Bartenders - On-Premises (i.e., Restaurants and Bars)

 What is the minimum age requirement for

 servers in on-premises establishments?

 Beer 19

 Wine 19

 Spirits 19

 What is the minimum age requirement for

 bartenders in on-premises establishments?

 Beer 19

 Wine 19

 Spirits 19

 Does a manager or supervisor have to be present No

 when an underage person is selling beverages?

+N. A. CA. 1140 2046
-Notes: Employees between 16 and 19 years of age may complete a transaction for the sale of beer,

-wine, or spirits, but they cannot handle or serve it.
+Notes: As of April 19, 2016, employees between 16 and 19 years of age may complete a transaction for the sale of beer, wine, or spirits, but they cannot handle or serve it.

 Nebraska-Distance Limitations Applied to New Alcohol Outlets Near Universities, Colleges, and Primary and Secondary Schools Colleges and Universities Is there a distance requirement for off-premises No outlets (i.e., liquor stores)?
-Is there a distance requirement for on-premises Yes, but no bottle club shall be operated within outlets (i.e., restaurants and bars)?
-300 feet from campus.
-To which alcohol products does requirement Beer, wine, and spirits apply?
+Is there a distance requirement for on-premises Yes, no bottle club shall be operated within 300 outlets (i.e., restaurants and bars)? feet from campus To which alcohol products does requirement Beer, wine, and spirits apply?
 Notes: Although Nebraska law states a 300 foot limit, the Commission may waive it.
 If outlet is surrounded by or adjacent on two sides to University/College, then University/College must approve.
-Primary and Secondary Schools Is there a distance requirement for off-premises Yes, within 150 feet. outlets (i.e., liquor stores)?
-Is there a distance requirement for on-premises Yes, within 150 feet. outlets (i.e., restaurants and bars)?
+Neb.
+Rev. Stat. § 53-177.01.
+Primary and Secondary Schools Is there a distance requirement for off-premises Yes, within 150 feet outlets (i.e., liquor stores)?
+Is there a distance requirement for on-premises Yes, within 150 feet outlets (i.e., restaurants and bars)?
 To which alcohol products does requirement Beer, wine, and spirits apply?

+Nebraska-Dram Shop Liability

+Does a statute create dram shop liability?
+Yes

+Does the statute limit damages that may be No

+recovered?

-Nebraska-Dram Shop Liability Does a statute create dram shop liability?
-Yes Does the statute limit damages that may be recovered?
-No Does the statute limit who may be sued?
-No Does the statute limit elements or standards of proof?
-No Does common law dram shop liability exist?
+Does the statute limit who may be sued?
+No

+Nebraska-Dram Shop Liability Does the statute limit elements or standards of No proof?
+Does common law dram shop liability exist?
 No Notes: Injury or property damage must be a proximate result of the negligence of an intoxicated minor.